Wakefield F.C.: Club moves to Wakefield

 At their new ground striker Simeon Bambrook scored 30 goals and Danny Day 23 for Emley, during the season.
 They led the league for much of the season, amassing 100 points but finished second.
 Emley reached the Sheffield Cup Final, only to lose to Doncaster Rovers 2–1 at Hillsborough and Simeon Bambrook gained an England semi-professional side call-up.

 In the following season Emley sustained their challenge for the league, but could only finish fifth.
 They again reached the Sheffield Cup Final and again lost to Doncaster Rovers at Hillsborough, this time 3–0.
-In the close season the club decided to renamed itself Wakefield & Emley FC.
-This alienated some of the village supporters as the club frequently began to be referred to as simply "Wakefield".
+In the close season the club decided to rename itself Wakefield & Emley FC.
+This alienated most of the supporters from the village and surrounding areas as the club frequently began to be referred to as simply "Wakefield".
 2003–04 saw Wakefield & Emley's worst ever season in senior football, they finished bottom of the Northern Premier League Premier Division.
 However, Emley remained in the Premier Division due to the re-organisation of the English football league system that saw the creation of the Conference North and South leagues.

 The club changed its name once again in the 2004–05 season, this time to Wakefield–Emley.
 They finished mid-table this time.
 In the close season Northern Counties East League disbanded its reserve division.
 The Wakefield-Emley reserve team had continued in that division when the first team were promoted to the NPL.
 They also continued to play at the old Welfare Ground in Emley.
-After the reserves team, which continued to play in Emley was disbanded, members and supporters of the club from its Emley days formed AFC Emley in 2005 in order to keep football at the Welfare Ground in the village. many fans reverted to following the new club back in Emley, after which, the Emley name and thus, the links to the original club were severed and Wakefield struggled to attract support from the city.
+After the reserve team, which continued to play in Emley was disbanded, members and supporters of the club from its Emley days formed AFC Emley in 2005 in order to keep football at the Welfare Ground in the village.
+Many fans reverted to following the new club back in Emley, after which, the Emley name and thus, the links to the original club were severed and Wakefield struggled to attract support from the city.